 The affordable gaming PC build listed below is perfect for gamers who are working with a tight budget, but who want to be able to play their favorite games on at least medium settings on a 1080p monitor.

 For starters, you’re typically going to get the best bang for your buck if you build your own computer rather than buying one pre-built.

 And, fortunately, building a PC really isn’t that difficult to do.

 However, if you don’t feel up for building your own computer, I’ve also linked to a similarly-priced pre-built gaming PC for ~$500.
 It won’t quite have the same performance, but if you absolutely do not want to build your own system, it will serve well as an entry-level gaming PC.

 This combination will allow you to play most games on higher settings on a 1080P monitor.
 For non-demanding popular titles like Fortnite, Minecraft, Roblox, League of Legends, Valorant, Rocket League, or older games like Skyrim, etc. this PC will run then on medium-or-higher settings with a high framerate.

 It will also work for running more-demanding titles as well, but you may have to lower the settings a bit to achieve a consistent playable framerate.

 It’s the perfect cheap gaming PC for gamers who don’t have a ton of money to spend, but who want a solid entry-level machine that will allow them to play their favorite games.

-This $500 PC build also comes with a 550W 80 PLUS Gold-rated power supply, which will allow you to upgrade to a mid-tier GPU in the future with no problems.
+This $500 PC build also comes with a 600W 80 PLUS Gold-rated power supply, which will allow you to upgrade to a mid-tier (or higher) GPU in the future with no problems.

 Ultimately, if you’re looking to get into PC gaming without dropping thousands of dollars on a new machine, the part list below will get the job done for you…